hexwell/power-meter/README.md

 - Pipe problem

     The NRF24L01 does not receive on pipe 0 when the address' first byte is 0, this is a [known issue](https://github.com/nRF24/RF24/issues/496) and the code can be update once it is solved.

+- Consider renaming references to "mains power" to "grid power"

 - Theoretical resolution limits of SCT-013-000V transformer: